nburns/vim-auto-light-dark/README.md

 Makes vim track macOS's Appearance mode.
 When the mode changes this plugin will call a user defined hook to change vim settings for light or dark color schemes.

+When running on another OS falls back to changing the color mode to dark at 5 PM.

 <img src="https://github.com/nburns/vim-auto-light-dark/wiki/images/change.gif" alt="Appearance Mode Changing"/>